Esk, Queensland: Heritage listings

-Economy

-The small town serves as a centre for a rich farming area.

 Education

-Esk State School is a government primary (Prep-6) school for boys and girls at 49 East Street (27.2475°S 152.4263°E).
+Esk State School is a government primary (Prep–6) school for boys and girls at 49 East Street (27.2475°S 152.4263°E).
 In 2017, the school had an enrolment of 172 students with 15 teachers (13 full-time equivalent) and 9 non-teaching staff (6 full-time equivalent).

-As there is no high school in Esk, students from the Esk State School typically attend Toogoolawah State High School in Toogoolawah, Lockyer District High School in Gatton or Lowood State High School in Lowood or private schools in and around Ipswich.
+There are no secondary schools in Esk.
+The nearest government secondary school is Toogoolawah State High School in Toogoolawah to the north.
+Other government secondary schools in the area are Lockyer District High School in Gatton and Lowood State High School in Lowood.

 Amenities

 The Somerset Regional Council operates a public library at 19 Heap Street.
-Esk township is also serviced by a local Hospital and racecourse and plans are underway for a retirement village.

 The Esk branch of the Queensland Country Women's Association meets at 5 Heap Street.

 Esk Uniting Church is at 78 Ipswich Street (27.2421°S 152.4234°E).
 It is part of the Brisbane Valley Uniting Church.

 Esk Post Office is at 97 Ipswich Street (27.2398°S 152.4219°E).